The Alto Adige Wine Story

 Other White Wines

-Gewürztraminer is traditionally off-dry (meaning: slightly sweet) with aromatics of fresh leechie, honeycomb and ginger.
-Alto Adige is Gewürztraminer’s homeland and was recently found by Jancis Robinson to be the exact same grape variety at Traminer.
-It grows mostly in the most southern wine area called Bassa Atesina which is warmed by Lake Garda.
+Gewürztraminer is traditionally off-dry (meaning slightly sweet) with fresh lychee, honeycomb, and ginger aromatics.
+Alto Adige is Gewürztraminer’s homeland and was found by Jancis Robinson to be the exact same grape variety as Traminer.
+It grows mainly in the southernmost wine area, Bassa Atesina, which is warmed by Lake Garda.

 Müller Thurgau is Gewürztraminer’s lighter flowery friend; it has less alcohol and more citrus blossom aromas.
-You can find Müller Thurgau also growing in Bassa Atesina, but in the highest elevation vineyards – up to 4000 feet.
+Müller Thurgau also grows in Bassa Atesina but in the highest elevation vineyards — up to 4,000 feet.

 Vintage Wine Region Photo of Alto Adige